meric/leftry/README.md

  rest, values = parser(invariant, position, [peek])
  ```

- 1. `rest` is the next index to parse. `rest-1` is the last index of value that
+ 1. `rest` is the next index to parse. `rest-1` is the last index of the parsed
-    was parsed.
-If `rest` was `nil`, it means the parse is invalid.
+    value.
+If `rest` is `nil`, it means the parse is invalid.
  2. `values` is the data created as a result of a successful parse.
  3. `invariant` is the Lua string that is being parsed.
  4. `position` is the integer index to start the parse from.